 Large Companies in Austin Today

 Today, Austin is home to 46 companies occupying greater than 150,000 sf of office space.
 Combining them together, this adds up to roughly 24 million sf.
 For comparison, the total square feet of office space in the Austin MSA is 109 million.

 Of these companies, 28 are publicly held, 12 are private and six are government entities.

 As one would expect, more than half of these companies fall under the “tech” category, including names like 3M, Dell, Apple and Facebook.
 Being the state capitol, government offices also occupy a significant amount of space in Austin, ranging from the City of Austin and Government of Texas to the IRS and Department of Veteran Affairs.

 While a number of these companies are newcomers to the Austin scene, just as many have been here for the long haul.
 Even looking back to 2008, companies like Dell, IBM, Apple and Whole Foods had already established a significant presence in our city, each employing more than 1,000 Austinites.1

 A few insights can be gleaned from the graph above, the most obvious being the confirmation that tech companies really are occupying a lot of space in Austin.
 They account for 13.3 million of the 24 million sf total and hold the top five spots in the ranking of largest Austin companies.

 Another insight is that there are a number of companies with significant lease holds in Austin that, frankly, we rarely hear about.
-General Motors (“GM”), for instance, has more than 900,000 sf of office space spread across three buildings, yet has only been mentioned in six commercial real estate articles on the Austin Business Journal since the start of 2018.
+General Motors (“GM”), for instance, has more than 700,000 sf of office space spread across three buildings, yet has only been mentioned in six commercial real estate articles on the Austin Business Journal since the start of 2018.
 Facebook, in comparison, has received a mention in at least 30 articles in 2019 alone as of June.
-While this is obviously due in part to the fact that GM has remained largely steady in its Austin real estate holdings while Facebook has been actively expanding, one would still expect that the 9th largest office tenant in Austin would be mentioned a little more frequently.
+While this is obviously due in part to the fact that GM has remained largely steady in its Austin real estate holdings while Facebook has been actively expanding, one would still expect that a company of GM’s size would be mentioned a little more frequently.